 Know exactly who authorises payments

-With growing startups, a lot of mistakes occur because people aren’t sure of a critical detail - who signs off on the payment of supplier invoices, exactly?
+A lot of mistakes occur because people aren’t sure of a critical detail - who signs off on the payment of supplier invoices, exactly?

 For every invoice that arrives from a client, you need to know who is in charge of authorising payment.